lidistat67/python-bank/python-bank-revamped.md

 # Sneak Peeks and progress updates.
 23/11/2020: Developing for python-bank revamped has started we are already at 18 lines of codes and we will continue to develop it to make it better.
 Here is a sneak peek of our progress:
 [https://imgur.com/a/8LKnn9r]
+24/11/2020: We are already at 66 lines.
+If we continue like this python bank would be realeasede by the end of the month!
+And as always here is a sneak peek of our work! [https://imgur.com/a/9B7nE8K]